ENGA PROVINCE HOSTS ITS SECOND TOURISM MEET AMIDST TRIBAL FIGHTING

 He added that it needs an appropriate strategic intervention plan in law and order sector and every other sectors for a better Enga.

-“We can’t let tribal fighting of few tribes in a district deface the good face of Enga Province.
-Enga is a big province guided by strong moral values and traditional guidelines that defines the true culture of Enga,” he emphasized.
+“We can’t let tribal fighting of few tribes in a district deface the good face of Enga.
+Enga is a big province guided by strong moral values and traditional guidelines that defines the true culture of Enga,” he said.

-Renowned media personality, Tania Bale was the Special Guest of Honor who shared her ideas and experiences in promoting the growth of tourism in the province.
+Renowned media personality Tania Bale was the Special Guest of Honour who shared her ideas and experiences in promoting the growth of tourism in the province.